-Throughout our seventeen year history, from an initial restructuring in 1997 to create a high growth junior exploration company, through the energy trust phase between July 2003 and December 2010, and since January 2011 as a dividend paying corporation, Bonavista has remained committed to the same operating philosophies despite the endless commodity price volatility and uncertainty inherent in the energy sector.
-We have consistently maintained a high level of investment activity on our asset base resulting in an increase in corporate production by approximately 120% since converting to an energy trust in July 2003.
-These results stem from the expertise of our people and their entrepreneurial approach to consistently generating profitable development projects in an unpredictable commodity price environment.
+Throughout our eighteen year history, from an initial restructuring in 1997 to create a high growth junior exploration company, through the energy trust phase between July 2003 and December 2010, to a dividend paying corporation, Bonavista has remained committed to the same operating philosophies despite the endless commodity price volatility and uncertainty inherent in the energy sector.
+We have consistently maintained a high level of profitable investment activity on our asset base.
+This activity stems from the expertise of our people and their entrepreneurial approach to design profitable development projects with resilience to an unpredictable commodity price environment.
 Our experienced technical teams have a thorough understanding of our assets and the reservoirs within the Western Canadian Sedimentary Basin as they exercise the discipline and commitment required to deliver long-term value to our shareholders.
 The core operating and financial principles that guide our people have been with our organization from the beginning and remain solidly intact today.

-Our production is approximately 69% weighted towards natural gas and is geographically focused in multi-zone regions, primarily in Alberta.
-We actively participate in undeveloped land purchases, property acquisitions and farm-in opportunities, which have all enhanced the quantity and quality of our extensive drilling inventory.
-Specifically over the past five years, technology coupled with North American natural gas supply/demand fundamentals has led to numerous opportunities to reposition the asset portfolio and drastically improve the quality of our development projects.
-These activities have led to low cost reserve additions and a production base that continues to grow at a steady pace.
-Today, the predictable production performance and cost structure of our asset base ensures operating netbacks that compete favorably in most operating environments.
-Furthermore, our assets are predominantly operated by Bonavista, providing control over the pace of operations and a direct influence over our operating and capital cost efficiencies.
+Our production and development activity is largely concentrated in two core areas in central Alberta.
+We create opportunity through undeveloped land purchases, asset swaps, asset acquisitions and farm-in opportunities in these areas.
+Specifically, over the past five years, technology coupled with North American natural gas supply/demand fundamentals has led to numerous opportunities to reposition the asset portfolio and drastically improve the quality of our development projects.
+These activities have led to low cost reserve additions and a reliable production base that continues to grow at a steady pace.
+Today, the predictable production performance and optimized cost structure of our asset base ensures operating netbacks that compete favorably in most operating environments.
+Furthermore, our assets are predominantly operated by us, providing control over the pace of operations and a direct influence over our operating and capital cost efficiencies.

-Our team brings a successful track record of executing low to medium risk scalable development programs with consistency and with precision.
+Our team brings a successful track record of executing reliable development programs with consistency and precision.
 We continually strive for balance sheet flexibility and remain focused on prudent financial management.
 Our Board of Directors and management team possess extensive experience in the oil and natural gas business.
 They have successfully guided our organization through many different economic cycles utilizing a proven strategy underpinned with a set of consistent and reliable operating and financial principles.
-Directors, management and employees also own approximately 11% of the equity of Bonavista, aligning our interests with those of external shareholders.
+Directors, management and employees also own approximately 10% of the equity of Bonavista, aligning our interests with those of external shareholders.